bazelbuild/bazel/site/docs/skylark/skylint.md

 <a name="bad-docstring-format"></a>
 Categories: [missing-module-docstring] [missing-function-docstring] [bad-docstring-format]

-The Skylark conventions for docstrings are similar to the [the Python conventions](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).
+The Starlark conventions for docstrings are similar to the [the Python conventions](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).
 Docstrings are triple-quoted string literals and the closing quotes have to appear on their own line unless the docstring is only one line long.